rvalenzuelar/rvalenzuelar.github.io/_blog/2021-07-01-era5-cds-extract-points.md

 	f.write(script.format(var_name, yrs, yre))
 ```

-In this way you can change any parameter and the call the script using bash.
-I have the lat and lon coordinates fixed, but you could change them dynamically using, for example, `Pandas`.
+In this way you can change any parameter and call the script using `bash`.
+I have the `lat` and `lon` coordinates copied from an csv file (here I replaced them with ...), but you could change them dynamically using, for example, `Pandas`.

 Due to a Github building vulneravility, I have removed one `{}` that should enclose the code after `'reanalysis-era5-single-levels'`.
 If you copy/paste this code, you need to add it.